scottwesley31/stock-analysis/README.md

 Refactored - 2018
 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/107309793/176657990-79a1e26d-691c-4d47-98b3-14151b864e2a.png)

+To quickly summarize this numerically; Original - 2017 > Original 2018 > Refactored 2017 > Refactored 2018.

+In both cases, the 2017 runtime was slower than the 2018 runtime.
+The 2017 and 2018 worksheets do not consist of datasets of significantly differing size (they both consist of 3013 rows and 8 columns of data) so this somewhat negligible change in runtime may be simply due to computer resources.
+In reference to page 2.5.3: Measure Code Performance in Module 2, "The first time you run a macro, the elapsed time may be longer than subsequent runs because computer resources need to be allocated to run the macro.
+Once allocated, these resources are ready for subsequent runs."
+I was running the code for 2017 first before 2018 in each case which could indicate that my computer successfully allocated resources differently between runs.

+When comparing the original code and refactored code runtimes

 ## Summary
 - There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).